 Bates is accessible to students with a physical disability through the Pierce Transit shuttle service.

-Bates does not substitute courses or waive course requirements which will alter essential program requirements.
+Bates Technical College does not substitute courses or waive course requirements that will alter essential program requirements.
 The college considers requests for course substitutions or waivers according to procedures outlined in the Policies and Procedures Regarding Reasonable Accommodations for Students with Disabilities Under 504-ADA.
 Further information is located in the Disability Support Services office.